anupn18/readme_lifesight/docs/PLATFORM/action/planner-1/planner-main-page.md

 metadata:
   robots: index
 ---
 Planner is one of the key actioning capabilities of the Lifesight Unified Marketing Measurement platform.
-It is a powerful forecasting and scenario-planning tool that allows you to project business outcomes based on different budget allocations and marketing strategies.
+It is a powerful forecasting and budget-planning tool that allows you to project business outcomes based on different budget allocations and marketing strategies.
 By leveraging Planner, you can

 * Forecast potential revenue and other KPIs for future time periods.
 * Simulate the impact of different budget scenarios before committing spend.